-Fill the house with the scent of slow-cooked lamb and fresh rosemary with this delicious, warming, soup recipe.
+Fill the house with the smell of slow-cooked lamb and fresh rosemary with this delicious, warming, soup recipe.

 1 cup pearl barley, rinsed and drained